bahmutov/cypress-examples/docs/recipes/contains-regular-expression.md

 When building a regular expression, you should take care to escape any special characters.

+📺 Watch this example explained in the video [Escape Regular Expression Text When Using cy.contains Command](https://youtu.be/hMzqiSUVGwA).

 <!-- fiddle Escape the text when building the regular expression -->

 ```html